Rashy-hub/Recipe-React-App/README.md

     -   React Router (for routing)
     -   Tailwind CSS (for styling)
 -   **Backend:**
-    -   Appwrite (for user authentication and database)
+    -   Appwrite backend as a service (for user authentication and database)
     -   Spoonacular Public API (for fetching recipes)
 -   **Development Tools:**
     -   Vite (build tool)